 HOW TO OBSERVE NATIONAL LOGISTICS DAY

-Visit www.NationalLogisticsDay.com to read interesting facts about the logistics industry, grab a copy of the official holiday logo, or download a complimentary copy of the Logistics Careers For Dummies® eBook.
-You can also use the #NationalLogisticsDay hashtag to give social media shout-outs to friends, family, or colleagues that work in the logistics and supply chain fields.
+While celebrating the day, visit www.NationalLogisticsDay.com to read interesting facts about the logistics industry.
+When you are there, you can also grab a copy of the official holiday logo, or download a complimentary copy of the Logistics Careers For Dummies® eBook.
+Don’t forget to use the #NationalLogisticsDay hashtag to give social media shout-outs to friends, family, or colleagues working in the logistics and supply chain fields.

 HISTORY OF NATIONAL LOGISTICS DAY

 Logistics Plus Inc founded National Logistics Day in 2019 to celebrate the important, growing logistics industry.
-Since 1996, Logistics Plus® has been doing its part to help support the logistics industry and to create both challenging and rewarding jobs in the U.S. and around the world – all with a Passion For Excellence™.
+Since 1996, Logistics Plus® has been doing its part to help support the logistics industry.
+It also creates both challenging and rewarding jobs in the U.S. and around the world – all with a Passion For Excellence™.
 The company’s global headquarters is located in the historic Erie, Pennsylvania train station.
-With nearly 50 country flags flying on top of the building – each one representing a nationality of one its employees or customers – the building is an iconic hub for transportation and logistics services and the perfect venue to launch a National Logistics Day celebration.
+All around the building, nearly 50 country flags fly with each one representing the nationality of one of its employees or customers.
+This iconic hub for transportation and logistics services is the perfect venue for launching a National Logistics Day celebration.

-The Registrar at National Day Calendar proclaimed National Logistics Day to be observed on June 28 annually.
+In 2019, the Registrar at National Day Calendar proclaimed National Logistics Day to be observed on June 28th annually.

 June 28th Celebrated History